 What is a guitar amp effects loop?
 Many modern guitar amplifiers have what is known as an effects loop.
 Amps also have two gain stages: the pre-amp, which offers much of the amp’s tone (overdrive, distortion, EQ, etc.) and the power amp, which boosts the signal to drive the connected cabinet.
 The effects loop is a patch loop that begins just after the preamp and ends just before the power amp.

 Are loop pedals worth it?
 Determining whether a looper pedal is worth it is completely subjective to you.
-When looking for a loop pedal, think of the applications in which you’ll be using it (learning theory, practice, live, studio) and what features you would need (multiple loops, audio manipulation, effects).
-Then decide on if it fits within your budget.
+When looking for a loop pedal, think of the applications you’ll be using it (learning theory, practice, live, studio) and what features you would need (multiple loops, audio manipulation, effects).
+Then decide if it fits within your budget.

 Related article: Are Guitar Effects Pedals Necessary Or Worth It?